 Finding fuel, toilets and some-sort of food on the motorway is easy - for everything else it varies.

-There are 95 motorway services in the UK - but that's with a few exceptions and explanations.
-We've got a list of all the service areas here.
+There are 95 motorway service areas in the UK - but that's with a few exceptions and explanations.
+We've got a breakdown of all the figures here.